 Some SCA positions require interns to travel to a different location for training before travelling to the host site.
 In these cases, special arrangements have been made to cover travel to the training site and from the training site to the host site.
 If you are in a position with this beneﬁt, you will be informed of it during your interview or in the position description.

 Some positions seek candidates who live close enough to the host site to commute from home each day.
 These positions are usually labeled as “Local Only”.
-If you are in a Local Only position, you will not be eligible for the travel allowance.
-However, you may be eligible to receive Commuting Travel beneﬁts.
+If you are in a Local Only position, you are not eligible for the travel allowance.
+However, if your daily commute is more than 10 miles each way (more than 20 miles round trip), you may be eligible for a commuting allowance.
+SCA’s current rate for mileage reimbursement is 19 cents per mile.
+If you think that you are in this situation, but do not see commuting travel on your Conﬁrmation of Acceptance letter, notify your SCA contact.

-Whether or not a car is required for the position, SCA does not assume risk for damages that occur to personal vehicles, or repairs/maintenance that become necessary en route to the ﬁeld site or during the course of the service period.
+- Whether or not a car is required for the position, SCA does not assume risk for damages that occur to personal vehicles, or repairs or maintenance that become necessary en route to the site or during the course of service.

-SCA expects the hosting agency to provide transportation for the performance of oﬃcial duties or full reimbursement for the use of personal vehicles for such purposes.
+- SCA expects the hosting agency to provide transportation for the performance of oﬃcial duties or to fully reimburse interns for the use of personal vehicles.

 AmeriCorps Education Award Program and Student Loan Forbearance